fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

     rsave 25 -o my-imge-name

-This ends up in the common repository `/var/lib/rhubarbe-images`, under a name that holds the hostname and saving time.
+This ends up in the $HOME repository `/home/"your_slicename"`, under a name that holds the hostname and saving time.
 You can also provide an extra name to `rsave` with the `-o` option.

-Images that may be of common interest usually needto be renamed; get in touch with the admins if you need to do this.
+Images that may be of common interest usually need to be renamed; get in touch with the admins if you need to do this.
+In such a case, the command rshare will be helpful to push privately-stored images into the global images repo.

 </div>